 A graduate of Aalborg University, Denmark (M.Sc., PhD – civilingeniør, cand.polyt), and a Senior Member of the IEEE, Thomas spent a number of years at INRIA where he, among other things, developed and standardised OLSR – the predominant routing protocol for community, mesh, and tactical networks.

-In 2004 he joined faculty at Ecole Polytechnique, France’s premiere technical and scientific university, where he leads the computer networking research group, and enjoys working with with some of France’s best students.
+In 2004 he joined faculty at Ecole Polytechnique, France’s premiere technical and scientific university, where he is currently a professor.
+He leads the computer networking research group, and enjoys working with with some of France’s best students.

 Thomas has developed, and coordinates, the computer networking curriculum at Ecole Polytechnique, teaches several core classes therein, co-coordinates the Research Masters program in “Advanced Communication Networks” (ACN), and the M.Sc.T programme “IoT: Innovation and Management”.